Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-From now on, you’ll be taking medication to keep coronary artery disease, commonly called heart disease, under control.
-You may also take medications for related health problems.
-Be sure to take all your medications as directed or they won’t work properly.
+From now on, you’ll be taking medicine to keep your heart disease (coronary artery disease) under control.
+You may also take medicines for related health problems.
+Be sure to take all your medicines as directed or they won’t work properly.

-Your doctor may prescribe some of these medications after your bypass surgery:
+Your doctor may prescribe some of these medicines after your bypass surgery:

-Antiplatelet medications (such as aspirin) help prevent blood clots.
-They also reduce your risk of a heart attack.
+Antiplatelet medicines such as aspirin help prevent blood clots.
+They also reduce your risk for a heart attack.

-Beta-blockers reduce the heart rate and the force of the heartbeat.
+Beta-blockers reduce your heart rate and the force of the heartbeat.
 They also lower blood pressure.

 ACE inhibitors lower blood pressure and decrease strain on the heart.

-Lipid-lowering medications reduce the amount of LDL (“bad”) cholesterol and other fats in the blood.
-Some medications also improve levels of HDL (“good”) cholesterol.
+Lipid-lowering medicines reduce the amount of LDL (“bad”) cholesterol and other fats in the blood.
+Some medicines also improve levels of HDL (“good”) cholesterol.

-Depending on your risk factors, you may also take medications for related conditions:
+Depending on your risk factors, you may also take medicines for related conditions:

-If you have high blood pressure, you may take medications such as diuretics and vasodilators.
+If you have high blood pressure, you may take medicines such as diuretics and vasodilators.
 These lower blood pressure, which helps control heart disease.

 If you have diabetes, pills or insulin injections can keep blood sugar under control.
-This reduces the risk of diabetes complications, including heart disease.
+This reduces the risk for diabetes complications, including heart disease.

 Set up a routine.
-For example, take your medication with the same meal each day, or before you go to bed.
+For example, take your medicine with the same meal each day, or before you go to bed.

-Keep a list of all your medications and their dosages.
+Keep a list of all your medicines and their dosages with you at all times.
 Show this list to any doctor or dentist who treats you.
-Also, show it to your pharmacist before buying any prescription or over-the-counter medication.
+Also show it to your pharmacist before buying any prescription or over-the-counter medicine.